St. Charles Borromeo Church (North Hollywood): Renovations

+Notable people

-Connection to Cardinal Mahony
+Cardinal Mahony

-St. Charles also has long ties with Cardinal Roger Mahony, the Archbishop of the Los Angeles Archdiocese since 1985.
-Cardinal Mahony's parents were married at the original church on Weddington Street, and he went to grammar school at St. Charles Borromeo grammar school, graduating in 1950.
-When the Cardinal's mother, Loretta Mahony died in 1995, Mahony celebrated her funeral Mass at St. Charles Borromeo.
+St. Charles Borromeo also has long ties with Cardinal Roger Mahony, the Archbishop of the Los Angeles Archdiocese since 1985.
+Mahony's parents were married at the original church on Weddington Street, and he went to grammar school at St. Charles Borromeo grammar school, graduating in 1950.
+When Mahony's mother, Loretta Mahony, died in 1995, he celebrated her funeral Mass at St. Charles Borromeo.
 Mahony also celebrated the parish's 75 anniversary Mass in November 1996.

 In 2000, Mahony attended the 50th reunion of the eighth-grade class of 1950.
-Sister Jean Dolores, who taught the Cardinal, attended the reunion, recalling that in those days, she taught 75 eighth graders in one class.
+Sister Jean Dolores, who taught Mahony, attended the reunion, recalling that in those days, she taught 75 eighth graders in one class.
 The school had 900 students in the years following World War II, making it the largest parochial school west of the Mississippi.
-Mahony recalled Sister Jean Dolores as a strict disciplinarian and as a mentor.
+Mahony recalled Dolores as a strict disciplinarian and as a mentor.
 She came to Fresno when Mahony was appointed a bishop in 1975 and was in Los Angeles in 1985 when he was named archbishop.
 She also traveled to Rome to be with Mahony when he became a cardinal.
-Sister Jean Dolores described the parish as "like a ripple in a pond" -- "It just keeps going and going.
+Dolores described the parish as "like a ripple in a pond" -- "It just keeps going and going.
 That's what life is all about."